shawjes/T21_Celiac_MultiOmics_Fig1/README.md

 # Demo_T21_Celiac_GRS

 If you are reading this, thank you very much for taking the time to attend my presentation on Wednesday.
-This repository contains my code, output, and documentation for the portion of research I presented to you (Figure 1 of the Stahl et al., 2022 manuscript, https://www.medrxiv.org/content/10.1101/2022.09.27.22280436v1.full.pdf).
+This repository contains copies of all my code, output, and documentation for the portion of research I presented to you (Figure 1 of the Stahl et al., 2022 manuscript, https://www.medrxiv.org/content/10.1101/2022.09.27.22280436v1.full.pdf).

 For a description of each input and output file for Figure 1, please see **'/Demo_T21_Celiac_MultiOmics_Fig1/README/MEGA_041822_README_CeliacGRS_Fig1_InOut_Manifest_v0.3_JRS.xlsx'. **